How to Inspect Synthetic Web Slings to ASME B30.9 Standards

 However, users can’t rely on a once-a-day inspection if the web sling is used multiple times throughout the day.
 Shock loads, severe angles, edges, and excessive heat can quickly cause damage to the webbing material, so best practice is to perform a visual inspection before any shift change or changes in lifting application.

-At least one periodic inspection is required annually, but ASME provides these additional periodic inspection guidelines based on the service of the synthetic web sling.
+ASME provides these additional periodic inspection guidelines based on the service of the synthetic web sling:

 - Normal Service – Yearly